vrandall66/front-end-submissions-public/1906/mod-2/fitlit/ayla-pol.md

 ## Rubric

 ### Functional Expectations
-* [ x ] 4: Application fulfills all expectations of iterations 1 - 5 with no bugs or missing functionality *as well as* [ ] an extension.
+* [x] 4: Application fulfills all expectations of iterations 1 - 5 with no bugs or missing functionality *as well as* [ ] an extension.
 * [ ] 3: Application fulfills expectations of iterations 1 - 5 with no bugs or missing functionality.
 * [ ] 2: Application is usable but has some missing functionality.
 * [ ] 1: Application crashes during normal usage.